Chilverslab/Lunch_and_Learn/05_Sequencing_assembly/Sequencing_and_assembly.md

 - Copy and paste the command on the terminal.

-If you want to be more geeky there are tow options:
+If you want to be more geeky there are two options:

 1. Create a bash file with the info in the excel and save it as `5-7Rename.sh` like [this](seqs/5-7Rename.sh) and then run within the folder:
 ```